mcoria/chesstango/PatternIndex.md

 MoveGenaratorWithCacheProxy implements a cache proxy.
 Another example is MoveGeneratorWithCacheProxy.

 ## Behavioral Patterns
+- State
 - Template method
 - Command
 - Strategy
 - Visitor
 - Iterator

+### State
+The classes in the package net.chesstango.uci.engine collaborate within the **State Design Pattern** to implement the behavior of a chess engine that uses the **Universal Chess Interface (UCI)** protocol.
+The **State Design Pattern** allows the engine to encapsulate its behavior and manage the transitions between different operational states.
+Each state is represented as a class that defines specific behavior and controls transitions to other states.

+Please read [State Pattern](state-pattern-engine-uci.md) for further description

 ### Template method
 Template method pattern is applied in different situations by abstract classes: